 By MICK ROBERTS ©

+The Sussex Hotel closed for business in the 1980s, and was later demolished.
 Where ‘Chloe the Second’ ended up is anyone’s guess.

 © Copyright Mick Roberts 2018

 First published 2018.
 Updated 2022

 PAYPAL BAR TIP

 If you would like to support my work, you can leave a small tip here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.

 Instead, you can make a credit card donation towards the publication of The Time Gents website.
 If you would like to support my work, you can leave a $2.00 donation here, or you can increase the amount after clicking or tapping into the icon below.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs and research.

 Categories: Melbourne Hotels, Sydney hotels